Listen up, food truck owners: your food truck business has risk.

 By educating yourself and your team about the risks associated with running a food truck, you can reduce the chances of accidents occuring.
 Unfortunately though, like we mentioned at the start of this article, it doesn’t matter what safety precautions to take, or how careful you are on the job, you can never fully eliminate the risk of something bad happening to your business.
 Without Food Truck Insurance, you run the risk of facing insurance claims alone when you have help to shoulder the burden.

 FLIP provides food truck owners with A+ rated, comprehensive liability insurance at an affordable price.
-Starting at just $299 a year, you can protect your food truck with $1 million in coverage for general and product liability as well as up to $10K in business personal property coverage.
+Starting at just $299 per year or $25.92 per month, you can protect your food truck with $1 million in coverage for general and product liability as well as up to $10K in business personal property coverage.
 FLIP also provides additional coverage options for those who need it, including professional liability, cyber liability, and more.

 Getting covered with FLIP is easy—our online process takes less than ten minutes to complete.
 If you haven’t already, we definitely recommend checking out our Food Truck Insurance plan so you can have the protection your food truck needs when you need it the most.